 Erin Ehlers has been teaching throughout the Seacoast for 10 years, and opened Yoga on the Hill in March of 2008.
-She is an E-RYT(200), and is currently pursuing her RYT(500) with Kim Valeri.
-In 2012, she has completed a 110 hour teacher training with Kofi Busia, and 35 hours of training with Judith Lasater.
-For 2013, she is enrolled in Barbara Benagh's Art of Teaching program.
-Her approach to yoga comes primarily from the tradition of Iyengar yoga, but she enjoys the richness of knowledge that comes from all lineages.
+She is an E-RYT(200), RYT(500).
+For 2013 and 2014, she is enrolled in Barbara Benagh's Art of Teaching program for an additional 500 hours of training.
+Her background in yoga comes from tradition of Iyengar yoga, but she enjoys the richness of knowledge that comes from all lineages.
 She has lived at the Kripalu Center in seva (selfless service), and has practiced yoga since the age of 19.
 Erin's classes bring focus to the alignment of the asana (poses), using knowledge of the body to expand her students' abilities to create a healthy, sustainable and graceful yoga practice.
 She is the organizer of the annual Yoga Mala fundraiser.
 Erin views yoga as a devotion to one's well-being, and encourages her students to commit to yoga as a lifelong practice.

 Alongside yoga, Erin explored her love of food and cooking while working as an artisan cheesemaker, as a pastry chef, and for the non-profit, Seacoast Eat Local.
-She lives with her partner, a farmer at Touching Earth Farm, in Kittery.
+She lives with her husband, a farmer, in Kittery.